PDAL/PDAL/doc/workshop/exercises/info/metadata.rst

 --------------------------------------------------------------------------------

 This exercise uses PDAL to print metadata information.
-Issue the following command in your `OSGeo4W Shell`.
+Issue the following command in your |Terminal|:

 .. literalinclude:: ./metadata-command.txt